Basic Instinct (album): Commercial performance

 In the following weeks, Basic Instinct continued to tumble down the charts.
 In week two it registered the eighth biggest fall on the Billboard 200, dropping fifty places to number ninety-four.
 On the Top R&B/Hip-Hop Albums chart is registered the seventh largest fall of the week, only falling eleven places to number twenty-two.
 In February 2011, online rumors were circulated that Ciara had been dropped from Jive Records due to the album's lack of commercial success.
 In an official statement, Ciara revealed that she never had the support of her label on the album.
 Aside from funding one of the album's music videos, and paying for the radio release of "Gimmie Dat", she revealed that the label no longer saw her as commercially viable.
 Consequently due to Basic Instinct's performance, Ciara has officially asked to be released from her recording contract.
 The album has sold 116,000 copies in the US as of July 2013, meaning at the time, it was Ciara's lowest selling album.

 In the United Kingdom, it was Ciara's lowest charting album having missed the Top 100 on the UK Albums Chart, in comparison to her previous albums which all reached at least the top thirty.
 It did, however, debut at number thirty on the R&B Albums Chart.
 It was sleeper hit, eventually receiving a Silver certification from the British Phonographic Industry on May 6, 2022, for sales and streams in excess of 60,000 copies, becoming her third album to reach the milestone after Goodies (2004) and Ciara: The Evolution (2006).
+It was certified Gold in March 2025, becoming her second album to achieve the milestone after Goodies.

 Basic Instinct made its Swiss Chart debut at number eighty-three, making it Ciara's lowest charting album in Switzerland since her debut, Goodies, which reached number fifty-two back in 2004.
 In Australia, it reached number twenty-two on the ARIA Urban Chart.
 In France, it debuted at number forty-six on the French Digital Albums Chart, where it remained for one week before falling off the chart.